rmcmillan34/StegTool/README.md

 ### Requirements
 StegTool was written in Python 3.9.7.
 This version of Python is the recommended minimum, however I believe it will work on any Python 3 installation.

-The following modules are required to run this software:
+The following Python modules are required to run this software:

 - argparse
 - cv2